 Things to Do with Your Dog in Austin

 Spend some time playing with your dog in the water at the off-leash Red Bud Isle Dog Park.
 Take your four-legged friend on a hike through Barton Creek Greenbelt.
-Practice your Downward Dog pose along with your pup at pet-friendly yoga studio Austin Doga.
-Experience a dog park, bar, and eatery all in one at the unique Yard Bar, where you can even order snacks like Meatballs & Gravy or Good Dog Ice Cream for your pet.
-Enjoy an ice cold beer during happy hour while your dog munches on a treat on the patio at Austin-Terrier.
-Or listen to live music in the outdoor space at Banger’s Sausage House & Beer with your dog in tow.
+Practice your Downward Dog pose along with your pup at the dog-friendly yoga studio, Austin Doga.
+Walk with your pet through themed gardens like the Taniguchi Japanese Garden and Hartman Prehistoric Garden at Zilker Botanical Garden.
+Sip on Altstadt Lager or Meanwhile Pilsner while your pup explores the off-leash dog park at Yard Bar.
+Enjoy lakeside views while sipping down cups of Bottomless Coffee with a Blueberry Lemon Scone on the pet-friendly patio at Mozart’s Coffee Roasters.
+Listen to live music in the outdoor space and chow down a famous sausage at Banger’s Sausage House & Beer with your dog in tow.
+Or play pickleball and snack on food truck eats like Baby Back Rib Wings while your furry friend roams the fenced-in dog park at Bouldin Acres—one of the best dog-friendly restaurants in Austin.

 - Population: 2,714,017